ddakebono/Chillout-VR-Mods/README.md

 This keeps you completely still in air whenever any menu is open.

 Yes i'm aware a similar mod has been created for BepinEx by 'xKiraiChan', but i didn't find out about this till i'd finished this mod.

+---

+### No Mirrors :mirror:

+Instantly deletes all mirrors the second they try to be rendered.
+This may help with performance or just be a preference.